General questions

 There are still some things that normally need to be seen by a dermatologist in person.
 This includes, but is not limited to, concerning moles, life-threatening skin rashes, treatment-resistant skin complaints that require immunosuppression etc.

 Dermatologists are specialists that are trained in treating disease of the skin, hair, nails and mouth.
-There are around 2000 different conditions and we can address nearly all of them.
+There are around 2000 different conditions, and we can address nearly all of them.
 Because dermatology can be very confusing, skindoc have created nine easy categories for you to choose from.
 Please see the ‘What we treat’ section for further information.

 Yes.
-100% of our services are delivered by UK-based dermatology Consultants.
+100% of our services are delivered by UK-based dermatology consultants.
 Whichever service you chose, rest assured your concerns will be addressed by a highly qualified skin specialist that fully understands the UK health system.

 Yes.
-Our services are delivered by UK-based dermatology Consultants only.
+Our services are delivered by UK-based dermatology consultants only.

 You can submit photo upload cases and book an online consultation 24/7.

-Even though skindoc is a UK-based service, you can book appointments and submit cases from anywhere in the World.
 Since you will be reviewed by a UK-based doctor, our services follow UK laws and regulations and as such there are some countries you cannot use our service from because their rules and regulations vary.
 You will not be able to use our services from the following countries: USA, Canada, Australia, New Zealand, South Africa, Germany & China.
 Before booking, please check for any local restrictions on consulting with a clinician outside of the country you are situated in.

 When it comes to prescriptions, there are some European countries where we might be able to submit a private prescription.
 Please let your doctor know during your appointment if you are outside of the UK so they can best advise you.